octopize/avatar-python/doc/source/user_guide.rst

 ``use_categorical_reduction`` (Beta version)

-The parameter ``use_categorical_reduction`` will reduce the dimension of the categorical variable by encoding them as vectors.
+The parameter ``use_categorical_reduction`` will reduce the dimension of the categorical variable(s) by encoding them as vectors.
 This step is using the word embedding cat2vec.
 This solution could reduce the utility of your dataset.